nehaL2002/ASLDetection/README.md

 Open the Gradio interface in your browser.

-Upload an image or video containing a sign language gesture.
+Upload an image or containing a sign language gesture.

 Click the "Submit" button.